NETWAYS/fundamentals4puppet-training/sections/resources/03_users_groups.md

 #### Expected result:

-Your personal user is member of the newly created groups
+Your personal user is member of the newly created groups.

 !SLIDE supplemental solutions